vazco/meteor-universe-e2e/README.md

 CI=1 meteor test --full-app --driver-package universe:e2e --once --raw-logs
 ```

-`raw-logs` are still optional.
 Note `--once` flag and the `CI` environment variable - it must be set to truthy value (but it usually already is by CI providers).

-Otherwise app won't stop with correct exit code after the tests end.
+Otherwise app won't stop with correct exit code when tests end.

 #### Meteor "full application test mode" caveats